dragonwarrior9873/matchmaking-telegram-bot/README.md

 ### 2. Token Discovery
 1. User chooses "👀 Browse Tokens"
 2. Bot shows token cards one by one
-3. User clicks 👍 Like or 👎 Pass
+3. User clicks PUMP 💖 or DUMP 💔
 4. If mutual like → Match created!

 ### 3. Match Flow